JyotinderSingh/jtok/README.md

 jtok *(pronounced 'jay-talk')* is a Java interpreter for Tok.

-I started working on this after reading [Bob Nystrom's book, Crafting Interpreters](https://journal.stuffwithstuff.com/) .
+I started working on this after reading [Bob Nystrom](https://journal.stuffwithstuff.com/) 's book, Crafting Interpreters.

 ## The Tok Language Spec